OPEN-NEXT/wp2.2_dev/docs/metrics-notes.md

   * QUANTITATIVE & QUALITATIVE: Diversity and inclusion of online and offline participation - E.g. gender, age, ethnicity, and other diversity indices, is everyone welcome?
   * QUALITATIVE (?): Onboarding for newcomers, ease of contribution

+### Challenges for open source hardware

+Applying, adding to, or modifying CHAOSS metrics to the context of open source hardware has come challenges.
+For example:

+* Many hardware CAD files are stored in (often proprietary) binary formats, or at least in formats not meant to be read as code.
+* There's some work (Gopsill et al.) using the temporal proximity of file edits to infer directional dependency relationships.
+However, git commits mean files are often edited "simultaneously" within the same commit, so no directionality can be derived.
+Or can it?

 ## Existing dashboard implementations

 ### KiBiter/GrimoireLab